 They go Platinum because the system is set up in a way where you can only receive the highest level of commissions by “going all in”.

-Rich Meyer strongly emphasises this about 8 times in the 10 minutes sales video saying things like:
+Rich Meyer reiterates this 8 times in the 10 minutes sales video saying:

 “I would highly recommend you join at the highest level if you can swing it otherwise you risk losing money.”

 This is what makes this scam so insidious – it's targeting people in already desperate financial situations, promising them an instant cash windfall before enticing them in to invest more and more money in the hopes of being able to recruit others and make it back.

 Making money online isn't complicated…

 This video will show you exactly how to get started.
 Tap to watch now.

 3. Recruiting Others Is The ONLY Way To Make Money

 This is a simple fact even the most passionately loyal ICS member can not refute.

 “The vast majority of pyramid schemes rely on profiting from recruitment fees and seldom involve the sale of actual goods or services with intrinsic value.”

 Sure, they'll try and spin it by saying they offer a training program but they'll forget to mention the entire Instant Cash Solution training is centered around how to recruit others into the program.